InRule/DevOpsServices/doc/ApprovalFlow.md

   <add key="ApprovalFlow.ApplyLabelApprover" value="admin"/>
 ```

-### InRule CI/CD Service Configuration
+### InRule DevOps Services Configuration

-Other than the initial error message thrown by the catalog service when an unapproved user applies a label, the rest of the actions related to the approval flow are processed by the InRule CI/CD service.
+Other than the initial error message thrown by the catalog service when an unapproved user applies a label, the rest of the actions related to the approval flow are processed by the InRule DevOps service.

-For Azure, the configuration follows the format in the [Azure CI/CD config file with approval flow entries](../config/InRuleCICD_ApprovalFlow.config.json).
+For Azure, the configuration follows the format in the [Azure DevOps config file with approval flow entries](../config/InRuleCICD_ApprovalFlow.config.json).

 ```
   {